A hidden station surrounded by thunder and mist | Walking around Tsubojiri Station in the summer

 This video achieved its goal of recording thunder.
 However, the thunder was so close that after filming, I ran back to Tsubojiri Station.

-In fact, the thunder and rain sounds recorded at Tsubojiri Station were
+In fact, the sounds of thunder and rain recorded at Tsubojiri Station were not onlycaptured on video but alsoused

-recorded as video but also as sound material The sound of the heavy rain hitting the roof of the station building, the rumble of thunder in the distance, and the silence unique to an unmanned station all combined together made this environment extremely valuable as sound as well.
+as audio material.
+The combination of the heavy rain pounding on the station roof, the distant rumble of thunder, and the silence unique to an unmanned station made for an extremely valuable sonic experience.

-As a result, some of the sound sources recorded during this time are being sold on
+Therefore, some of the sound sources recorded at this time"Pond5," an overseas sound material marketplace for creatorsare being sold on

 Rain And Distant Thunder At A Remote Japanese Mountain Station (Tsubojiri)

-If there are people out there looking for real Japanese natural sounds for their creative work or other purposes, I'd be happy if they knew that we're delivering sounds in this way.
+If anyone is looking for authentic Japanese nature sounds for their artwork or other projects, I would be happy if they knew that I am also delivering sounds in this way.

 Tsubojiri Station photographed from the rear of a single-car train.